ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/initialization.md

 However, once you receive the message `Variables [x, y, z] have not been updated after an update event`, it is a good indication that there is a loop in your model.
 If you see this message, you should check your model for loops and try to initialize the messages and/or marginals that are part of the loop.

-### Deriving FFG and identifying the loops
+### Deriving factor graph and identifying the loops

-John proceeds to derive the FFG for his problem where he identifies where the loops are:
+John proceeds to derive the factor graph for his problem where he identifies where the loops are:

 ![Addons_messages](../../assets/img/linear_regresion_model.png)